Healthdirect Free Australian health advice you can count on.

 Perinatal depression is common during both pregnancy (prenatal depression) and after childbirth (postnatal depression).
 Many women with these conditions may not realise they have depression.

-Postnatal depression is much more serious than ‘baby blues’.
+Postnatal depression is different and much more serious than 'baby blues'.
 Along with the usual symptoms of depression, if you have postnatal depression you may question your ability to care for your baby and find it difficult to feel attached to your baby.
 You may sometimes have thoughts of harming yourself or your baby.

 Perimenopausal depression

-When should I seek help?
+When should I see my doctor?

 • have been feeling sad or depressed most of the time

-• have symptoms of depression for 2 weeks or more
+• have symptoms of depression for 2 or more weeks

 • are worried that you may be depressed

 Your doctor will ask how you have been feeling and if you've had any physical symptoms.
+They will ask if you have symptoms of depression, such as:

 How can I help a woman with depression?